HomeBlog

 Journal: Pain

-Chronic pain affects millions of people, and while cannabis is increasingly used for symptom relief, most studies have focused on cannabinoids like THC and CBD.
-Far less is known about terpenes, aromatic compounds in cannabis that may also influence pain.
-One of the most abundant terpenes, myrcene, has shown potential analgesic properties in animal studies—but how it works remains unclear.
+Chronic pain affects millions of people, and while cannabis is increasingly used for symptom relief, most research has focused on cannabinoids like THC and CBD.
+Far less is known about terpenes—aromatic compounds in cannabis that may also influence pain.
+One of the most abundant terpenes, myrcene, has shown potential analgesic properties in animal studies, though its mechanisms remain unclear.

-Researchers at UCLA investigated myrcene’s pain-relieving effects in male and female mice with nerve injury-induced pain (a model of neuropathic pain).
+Researchers at UCLA investigated the pain-relieving effects of myrcene in male and female mice with nerve injury-induced pain.
 Mice received various doses of myrcene (1–200 mg/kg) and were tested for mechanical pain sensitivity using von Frey filaments.
-They also assessed side effects typical of cannabinoid drugs (e.g., reduced movement or body temperature) and used conditioned place preference tests to see whether myrcene had rewarding or aversive properties.
-Finally, cell-based assays were used to determine whether myrcene directly activates cannabinoid receptor 1 (CB1).
+The study also assessed cannabinoid-like side effects (e.g., reduced movement or body temperature), reward-related behaviors using conditioned place preference tests, and whether myrcene directly activates cannabinoid receptor 1 (CB1) using in vitro assays.

-Myrcene significantly reduced pain sensitivity in a dose-dependent and sex-specific manner—females responded at lower doses than males.
-The effect was blocked by a CB1 antagonist, suggesting CB1 involvement.
-However, myrcene did not directly activate CB1 receptors in vitro, nor did it enhance the effects of known CB1 agonists or endocannabinoids like anandamide.
-Myrcene did not cause sedation or hypothermia, unlike THC, but female mice developed an aversion to myrcene in behavioral tests.
+Myrcene significantly reduced pain sensitivity in a dose-dependent and sex-specific manner, with females responding at lower doses than males.
+The analgesic effect was blocked by a CB1 antagonist, suggesting involvement of the endocannabinoid system.
+However, myrcene did not directly activate CB1 receptors or enhance the effects of known CB1 agonists or endocannabinoids.
+Unlike THC, it did not cause sedation or hypothermia, but female mice showed behavioral aversion to myrcene.

-These findings suggest that myrcene relieves pain by indirectly engaging the endocannabinoid system, possibly by increasing natural cannabinoid levels or acting on upstream targets.
-Importantly, it does so without producing THC-like side effects.
-However, the observed aversion in female mice raises questions about dose and tolerability.
-Future studies should clarify how myrcene interacts with the broader pain and cannabinoid signaling networks—and whether its effects translate to humans.
+These results suggest that myrcene may relieve pain by indirectly engaging the endocannabinoid system, possibly by increasing endogenous cannabinoid tone or acting on upstream pathways, without producing THC-like side effects.
+The observed aversion in female mice raises questions about tolerability and optimal dosing.
+Further research is needed to clarify the mechanism of action and evaluate the translational potential of myrcene in human pain management.

 Read the full study here.